Wherein Rose plays for coin and Bosra has an annoying encounter with her past.

 Suddenly, insecurities got the better of Rose.
 What if she was terrible?
 What if she dropped her bow?
 What if she forgot her notes?

 That seemed to do the trick.
 Rose opened the case and quietly tuned her violin.
-Not bothering with one of the stages she started to play a joyful melody, keeping her gaze on the table.
+Not bothering to climb onto one of the stages, she started to play a joyful melody, keeping her gaze on the table.
 Since no-one was booing her to a stop, she relaxed into the music, though not to the point where she didn’t notice Bosra setting the open case at the far end of the table.
 The first cheerful tune was followed by another, followed by a cheeky song.

 Her spirits were lifted by surprise and gratitude as people tossed her coins.

 "One more for the road," she called out cheerfully.
 The familiar notes of an old song her father used to hum often filled the tavern.
 There was no need to sing.
-The crowd knew the words by heart.
-Boisterous and a little off-kilter the rhyme resounded through their section.
+The crowd knew the words by heart, boisterous and a little off-kilter as the rhyme resounded through their section.

 "You're good," was Bosra's verdict.
 Steam clouded up the panes of the simple door to the tiled bathroom.
-Leaning back in her seat she studied the crude suggestive imagery on the bottom border.
-It wouldn't be out of place in a brothel.
+Leaning back in her seat, she studied the crude, suggestive imagery on the bottom border.
+It wouldn't have been out of place in a brothel.

 "Keep your coin.
 We're not in the city yet."
 There would be more costs.
 Travel expenses, a room, college fees.